xionxiao/kantv/docs/compliance-statement.md

-This project used for learning and practising real AI tech on Android device.
+This project used for learning and practising device-AI tech on Android device.

 The Android apk which built from the source codes of this project follows the principles of 'minimum permissions' and 'do not collect unnecessary user data'.